sirgru/MeshCombineWizard/README.md

 2.0 - Added proper support for meshes with over 65K verts.
 Hardened the script and commented for public consumption.
 1.0 - Original release

+## State
+This small script is no longer maintained, which may result in obsoletion warnings on newer Unity versions.